rootjalex/rootjalex.github.io/_pages/about.md

 I previously worked on the [Swarm Architecture](http://people.csail.mit.edu/sanchez/papers/2016.swarm.toppicks.pdf){:target="_blank"} for parallel programming.

-I'm broadly interested in programming languages, performance engineering, computer architecture, and security.
+My research interests are broadly in computer systems, including but not limited to: programming languages, performance engineering, computer architecture, and security.

 Personal